conda/governance/README.md

 ### Emeritus Steering

 [Steering Council](#steering-council) members that are inactive (commits, GitHub comments/issues/reviews, dev meetings, and voting on polls) in the past six months will be asked if they want to become **Emeritus Steering** members.
 One week after asking, if the inactive Steering Council member has not responded, they will be automatically moved to emeritus status.
 Any Steering Council member can also request to become Emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
 Emeritus Steering members can be brought back to active Steering Council membership at anytime, assuming there is space and no other policies (e.g., [shared funding](#shared-funding-membership-restrictions), [council size](#steering-council-size), etc.) are violated.
 Emeritus Steering Council members cannot vote.
-When the status of a member changes, the [`steering.csv`](steering.csv) and [`emeritus.csv`](emeritus.csv) files should be immediately updated to reflect the member's new position.
+When the status of a member changes, the corresponding `teams/` YAML files should be immediately updated to reflect the member's new position.

 ## Community, Federated & Archive Maintenance